AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

    ![Report destination tab](assets/dw-report-destination.png)

-1. (Conditional) If you previously configured an account and a destination on that account that you want to use as your report destination:
+1. (Conditional) If you previously configured an account (and a destination on that account) that you want to use as your report destination:

    1. Select the account from the [!UICONTROL **Select account**] drop-down menu.

+      Any cloud accounts that you configured for [importing Adobe Analytics classification data](/help/components/locations/locations-manager.md) from a cloud destination are shown here and can be used.
+However, any locations that are configured for importing classification data cannot be used.
+Instead, add a new destination as described below.

    1. Select the destination associated with the account from the [!UICONTROL **Select destination**] drop-down menu. <!-- Is this correct? -->